athomasq/athomasq.github.io/navigation/advisory.md

 I'm deeply familiar with both the low-level tactical problems and daily grind of running a startup with all its attendant uncertainty and scarcity; and the high-level challenges and imperatives of building a business that matters over the long term.

-Here are a few categories where I have especial expertise:
+Here are a few categories where I have particular expertise:

 * **Financing:** I'm exceptional at helping startups tell their stories to investors, and orchestrating successful financing rounds.